tuttlem/tuttlem.github.io/_posts/2025-07-20-pattern-matching-under-the-hood.md

 - **Haskell** balances pattern evaluation with laziness, leading to different runtime behavior.
 - **OCaml** focuses on expressive patterns and efficient compilation, with an option for partial matches.

-Next, we’ll dive deeper into **desugaring and performance**, exploring how matches turn into IR or machine code—and how that impacts real-world code.

 ## Desugaring and Compilation Internals

 Pattern matching may look declarative, but under the hood, it's compiled down to a series of conditional branches,